 In a short straddle trade, the investor sells a call and put that have the same strike price and expiration.
 An investor might do this when they believe the market’s expectations for volatility in a stock are too high.

 Say for instance, the implied volatility for Company B has climbed substantially.
 Implied volatility is the market’s expectations for volatility in an asset.
-In other words, the market believes Company B will see a big stock move after making a product announcement.
+In other words, the market believes Company B will see a significant price movement near its upcoming product announcement.

 However, one investor thinks these expectations are inflated.
-If the stock’s move after the announcement is actually muted, the value of both the calls and puts would drop quickly.
-Meanwhile, the short-straddle investor has benefited by having collected the premiums from selling the options.
+If the stock’s movement after the announcement is actually muted, the value of both the calls and puts would drop quickly and the option would likely expire worthless.
+In that case, the short-straddle investor has benefited by having collected the premiums from selling the options.

 Pros & Cons of Straddles